 I have concluded that the problem lies primarily with the failure of the Highways Agency to manage their contractors.
 No clear performance standards are set and no meaningful monitoring takes place.
 I have written to the new Permanent Secretary at the DfT drawing his attention to the inadequacies of the Agency’s new contract.

 Andrew Gwynne MP kindly arranged for me to attend a meeting with Mike Penning’s successor Stephen Hammond MP.
 This took place on 3rd July.
 Andrew raised concerns about the poor cleaning standards in Area 10 (north west of England) in which his constituency lies.
 I pointed out that the Highways Agency’s monitoring procedures were defective.
-The Minister agreed to look into these issues.
-A follow-up meeting is planned for December.

 The Information Tribunal have reversed a decision that the Highways Agency were entitled to refuse information requests from me on the grounds they were manifestly unreasonable.
 In his decision the Judge wrote that my campaign was “a decent worthwhile” one “with a serious aim and purpose which was of general benefit to the whole community“.